davgothic/kapow-setup/README.md

 3) Make the script executable via the command line using `chmod a+x kapow.sh`.

-4) Run the script with `./kapow.sh` and up to five additional parameters to facilitate string replacement across the entire new Kapow! project you've created:
+4) Run the script with `./kapow.sh` and up to five additional parameters to facilitate string replacement across the entire new Kapow! project you've created.
+The parameters must be added in the following order:

 - Project Slug e.g. `avengers-initiative` *
 - Project Nice Name e.g `"Avengers Initiative"`